Explore the Process of Breast Augmentation

 As with most procedures, self-care and proper nutrition will help accelerate your recovery.
 Smoking can be particularly harmful to your recovery, so it’s important to stop smoking for at least two weeks before the operation and for the entirety of your healing process.
 Make arrangements for transportation after surgery and proactively arrange your home so there is no need to lift heavy objects post-surgery.
 For your comfort and to maximize recovery, buy supportive recovery bras that snap or zip in the front.
 If you have any questions or concerns about any aspect of the procedure or the recovery process, please talk with Dr. Kinsley and her team.
 They will happily answer all questions and ensure you are properly prepared for your breast augmentation surgery.

 As with any surgery, there are risks associated with breast augmentation surgery.
-While these risks are rare, Dr. Kinsely takes your health and safety very seriously and will discuss any of your concerns before the procedure.
-Bleeding, infections and reactions to anesthesia are possible in any medical procedure but exceedingly rare, and every precaution possible is taken to avoid these.
+Dr. Kinsley takes your health and safety very seriously and will discuss any of your concerns before the procedure.
+Bleeding, infections, and reactions to anesthesia are possible in any medical procedure but exceedingly rare, and every precaution possible is taken to avoid these.

 Contracture, or hardening of the implants, is the most common complication of implant surgery.
-The body will normally form a capsule (scar tissue) around the implant, but if this tissue thickens abnormally, it can make the implant (and breast) appear misshapen and even painful.
+The body will normally form a capsule (scar tissue) around the implant, but if this tissue thickens abnormally, it can make the implant (and breast) appear misshapen and become painful.
 Fortunately, many contractures respond to medical treatment.
 Occasionally, minor surgery is required to release any scar tissue.
-Fortunately, this happens for very few (1-2 percent) patients, and certain medication may sometimes improve or resolve the tightening caused by a contracture.
-Surgery may be required to release the tightened capsule.
+Fortunately, this happens for fewer than 2% of patients.

 Even if a contracture doesn’t occur, the implant may move out of its original position over time.
 This is often seen with submuscular placement, where over time the implants are pushed downward and out to the side over time.
 A meticulous surgical technique can help avoid these complications.
 A bloodless field is very important, and the implant is never touched—the implant is taken from the sterile container and placed into a funnel (like a pastry bag) and into the pocket without touching it.
 The most likely risk, capsular contracture, can occur at any time, but it is treatable.